Storidge/cio-user-docs/operations/expand_storage_pool.md

 ```

 ::: tip
 Storidge does not require all nodes to have the same capacity or drives.
-However it may be operationally simpler to add the same drive capacity to all nodes.
+However it may be operationally simpler to have consistent drive capacity on all nodes.
 :::